Non-Recourse vs. Recourse Loans

 There is no definitive answer as to which loan type is better.
 Individuals should make a judgment on their risk tolerance and the confidence they have in their ability to make payments.

-It is crucial to recognize that both loans offer capital to a borrower at a risk.
-Therefore, you should explore other debt offerings from your lender so that you can make an informed decision that considers all available options.
+It is crucial to recognize that both loans offer capital to a borrower at risk.
+Therefore, you should explore other debt offerings from your lender to make an informed decision considering all available options.

-Today, there are many debt structures that exist.
+Today, many debt structures exist.
 Ask your lender and be transparent about your confidence in making repayments on various terms.
 A lender can create a unique loan structure for you if needed.

 Should an unfortunate situation arise, submit a complaint to the Consumer Financial Risk Bureau (CFRB).